 Edinburgh has literal layers of history, making for the richness of its architecture.
 The unique configuration of the city has forced men to be ingenious and build structures that are not always visible.
 Unfortunately, the majority of Edinburgh’s underground city is now gone, but we can remain hopeful archaeologists could still stumble upon a new hidden part of the city.
 Until then, legends of the underground city will continue to be a part of the burgh’s myths.

 Intrigued to know more about the palimpsest that is Edinburgh Old Town?
-Join our Old Town walking tour, where our architecturally trained guides will reveal how and why the city was constructed.
+Take our Old Town audio tour, where the narrator will reveal how and why the city was constructed.

 Mary King’s close: https://www.ontheluce.com/underground-edinburgh-mary-kings-close/